Sacred Books or Holy Books are purported to be inspired by outside influences with reference to divine sources.

 Sacred Books are where we turn to pursue a study of Theology (the words relating to god or God).
-If you have happened onto this post I suggest you read the short theology post first … to see why we’re even broaching this subject.
+If you have happened upon this post, I suggest you read the short theology post first to see why we’re even broaching this subject.

 (Origin of the Universe chapter 2.1)

 Sacred Books are historic writings generally penned by men or women to whom their content was revealed.
-Often the origin of the writings is worshipped as god or God.
-These writings represent the foundation of knowledge, wisdom and revelation from this divine source regarding the past, present and future.
-They prone and teach a way of thought and actions and are often the basis for a society of followers applying principles to organize their daily lives individually and collectively.
+Often the source of the works is worshipped as god or God.
+These writings represent the foundation of knowledge, wisdom, and revelation from this divine source regarding the past, present, and future.
+These books prone and teach a way of thought and actions and are often the basis for a society of followers applying principles to organize their daily lives individually and collectively.

-Often times a single such Sacred Book is interpreted in various different ways giving rise to different groups sometimes called religions, or sects–meaning a ‘section of (the whole)’.
-The term ‘sect’ can have a negative and even hostile connotation.
+Frequently, a single such Sacred Book is interpreted in various ways giving rise to different groups sometimes called religions, or sects–meaning a section of (the whole).
+The term sect can have a negative and even hostile connotation.

-The key to sacred books is that their inspiration comes from an ‘outside source’–something beyond human capacity and human reason.
-The idea being that, whatever the source, their knowledge and wisdom are SUPERIOR to that of man.
-Hence, these sacred writings contain information that is more useful to mankind than what mankind itself can develop, investigate or imagine.
+The key to sacred books is that their inspiration comes from an outside source–something beyond human capacity and human reason.
+The idea is that, whatever the origin, their knowledge, and wisdom are SUPERIOR to that of man.
+Hence, these sacred writings contain information that is more useful to humankind than what humanity itself can develop, investigate, or imagine.

-As we know, there is much controversy not only with regard to these books but also their ‘authors.’
-Who and what are these ‘higher powers.’
+As we know, there is much controversy concerning not only these books but also their authors.
+Who and what are these higher powers.
 There are dozens of these purported sacred books.

 - Apocrypha: Gospel of Thomas